Bron Studios

-Bron Creative is a joint venture between Bron Studios and Creative Wealth Media.
-Bron Creative provides equity for studio productions and senior secured debt financing on appropriate film and television productions.
+Bron Creative was a joint venture between Bron Studios and Creative Wealth Media.
+Bron Releasing was a subsidiary company concerned with sales and distribution of films.

 History

 Bron Studios

-Bron Studios was founded in 2010 by Aaron Gilbert and Brenda Gilbert.
+Bron Studios was founded in 2010 by Aaron L. Gilbert and Brenda Gilbert.
+Originally from London, Ontario, Aaron began his career in the music industry before segueing into film finance and production.
+He served as the managing director of Media House Capital, a senior lender in the film and television business, prior to launching the company.

+Bron Creative was a joint venture between Bron Studios and Creative Wealth Media, which provided equity for studio co-productions and senior secured debt financing for independent film and television productions.

 Bron formed Bron Animation division led by Gil Rimmer and Ben Burden Smith as creative directors.
 The division's first project was two Mighty Mighty Monsters specials.